gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She tried to pull her leg free, bu the tentacle's grip was iron-strong.
 "Help!
 Help!"
-She flung handfuls of dirt and dead leaves at it as it dragged her across the floor.
+She flung pawfuls of dirt and dead leaves at it as it dragged her across the floor.

 Dockety scraped through the door behind her